dotnet/docs-maui/docs/platform-integration/essentials/text-to-speech.md

 # Text-to-Speech

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `TextToSpeech` class.
-This calss enables an application to utilize the built-in text-to-speech engines to speak back text from the device.
+This class enables an application to utilize the built-in text-to-speech engines to speak back text from the device.
 You can also use it to query for available languages.

 ## Get started